CCurl/c4a/README.md

 - I use the Arduino IDE v2.0
 - There is a c4a.ino file
 - File `c4a.h` controls parameters for the target board
-- Edit the section where isBOARD is defined to set the configuration for the board
+- Edit the section where `IS_BOARD` is defined to set the configuration for the board
 - Use `#define FILE_NONE` to disable support for blocks and LittleFS
 - For the RPI Pico:
   - Use the arduino-pico from earlephilhower (https://github.com/earlephilhower/arduino-pico)